 Results

-Forty patients were eligible for cochlear implantation through our extended criteria (Figure 2), based on presence of cochlear dead regions being found.
+Forty patients were eligible for cochlear implantation through our extended criteria (Figure 2), based on presence of DRs being found.
 This ‘DR’ group had a mean age at implantation of 58 years, and a mean duration of deafness of 12 years.
-The locations of dead regions that were found are shown in Table 1.
-The mean audiological scores, pre-operatively, of ears with dead regions was 77 dB at 2 kHz and 76 dB at 4 kHz, though not all these ears received a cochlear implant; the mean pre-operative audiological score for ears with dead regions that were implanted was 80 dB at both 2 and 4 kHz (data not shown).
+The locations of DRs that were found are shown in Table 1.
+The mean audiological scores, pre-operatively, of ears with DRs was 77 dB at 2 kHz and 76 dB at 4 kHz, though not all these ears received a cochlear implant; the mean pre-operative audiological score for ears with DRs that were implanted was 80 dB at both 2 and 4 kHz (data not shown).

 The mean Bamford-Kowal-Bench (BKB) score of the DR group was 23%; this increased to 78% after implantation, as shown in Figure 4.
 Thirty-seven of the 40 patients (93%) saw improvements in their BKB scores.
 The mean pre-operative BKB score in the control group was 16%; this increased to 72% after implantation.